aica-wavelab/project-workshop/content/tools.md

 ---
 layout: default
-title: Tools and credits
+title: Tools
-description: Credit and attributions to the tools and techniques used in the tutorial
+description: Tools and resources to support your project
 nav_order: 11
 ---